surenazatyan/search-system-api/README.md

 ## Description
 The goal of this service is to behave like a search engine for services. <br>
-It should accept user inputs and return results that matched the provided service name.<br>
+It accepts user inputs and return results that matched the provided service name.<br>

 ### Data